-- 6.13 The Site was assessed as part of the Stage 2 Green Belt Study (2020), forming part of parcel HG7.
-It was found to make a limited or no contribution to purpose A, B and D and a significant contribution to purpose C. - 6.14 The PPG was updated in February 2025 in respect of Green Belt, with the changes focussing on assessing Green Belt and identifying grey belt land. - 6.15 The PPG confirms that in regard to Green Belt Purpose A, this relates to the sprawl of large built up areas, and that villages should not be considered large built up areas. - 6.16 Hook Green Meopham is identified as second tier settlement established as part of Policy CS02.
+- 6.13 The Site was assessed as part of the Stage 2 Green Belt Study (2020), forming part of parcel HG6.
+It was found to make a limited or no contribution to purpose A, B and D and a significant contribution to purpose C. - 6.14 The PPG was updated in February 2025 in respect of Green Belt, with the changes focussing on assessing Green Belt and identifying grey belt land. - 6.15 The PPG confirms that in regard to Green Belt Purpose A, this relates to the sprawl of large built up areas, and that villages should not be considered large built up areas. - 6.16 Hook Green Meopham is identified as a second tier settlement established as part of Policy CS02.
 Given the scale of the settlement, Hook Green is clearly a village and not a large built up area, meaning that the Site cannot contribute strongly to Purpose A. - 6.17 Even if this were not the case, the PPG is clear that for an assessment area to make a strong contribution, it should be free of existing development, and lack physical feature(s) in reasonable proximity that could restrict and contain development; and, if developed, result in an incongruous pattern of development (such as an extended "finger" of development into the Green Belt).
-The development would not result in an incongruous pattern, given the existing development either side of Longfield Road.
+It is evident that the Site is fully enclosed by existing development on three sides (north, south and west) and partially on the fourth (east).
+The development would not result in an incongruous pattern, given the existing development either side of Wrotham Road and Green Lane.
 The contribution of the Site to Purpose A cannot be considered to be strong. - 6.18 In regard to Purpose B (to prevent neighbouring towns merging into one another), the PPG is clear that this relates to merging of towns and not villages.
 Similarly, in regard to Purpose D (to preserve the setting and special character of historic towns), the PPG is clear that this relates to historic towns, and where these aren't present, it may not be necessary to provide a detailed assessment.
-In this regard, Hook Green cannot be described as a town, and the contribution of the Site to either purpose is not strong. - 6.19 The conclusions on Purposes A, B and D are consistent with the site-specific Green Belt Assessment, prepared by Tyler Grange, provided at Section 8 of the submitted LVIA. - 6.20 Furthermore, the application of policies relating to the areas or assets in footnote 7 (other than Green Belt) would not provide a strong reason for refusing or restricting development. - 6.21 This qualifies the Site to be eligible as grey belt based on the definition within the NPPF.
+In this regard, Hook Green cannot be described as a town, and the contribution of the Site to either purpose is not strong. - 6.19 The conclusions on Purposes A, B and D are consistent with the site specific Green Belt Assessment, prepared by Tyler Grange, provided at Section 8 of the submitted LVIA. - 6.20 Furthermore, the application of policies relating to the areas or assets in footnote 7 (other than Green Belt) would not provide a strong reason for refusing or restricting development.
+Whilst the application site lies in proximity to the Kent Downs National Landscape, the Illustrative Masterplan shows that the proposals have been designed to allow for a considerable landscape buffer to screen views of the Site from the wider landscape and this can be controlled by the submitted Parameter Plan. - 6.21 This qualifies the Site to be eligible as grey belt based on the definition within the NPPF.